What Is the Average Collection Period Ratio?

 The formula for calculating the average collection period ratio is:

-The average accounts receivable over the period can be determined by totaling the accounts receivable at the beginning of the period and the accounts receivable at the end of the period, then dividing by 2.
-Most businesses regularly account for the accounts receivable outstanding, sometimes weekly and often monthly.
+Most businesses regularly account for their accounts receivable outstanding, sometimes weekly, and often monthly.
 For longer calculation periods, the beginning and ending figures for accounts receivable can be found in the company's income statements or by adding the monthly accounts receivable figures for the year, which can be found on the balance sheet.

-For example, let's say that at the beginning of its 2016 fiscal year, Company, Inc. had accounts receivable outstanding of $46,000.
-At the end of the same year, its accounts receivable outstanding equaled $56,000.
-Over the same period, its net credit sales -- gross sales minus returns -- totaled $600,000.
+Let's say that at the beginning of a fiscal year, company ABC had accounts receivable outstanding of $46,000.
+At the end of the same year, its accounts receivable outstanding was $56,000.
+That means the average accounts receivable for the period came to $51,000 ($102,000 / 2).

 You should also compare your company's credit policy with the average days from credit sale to balance collection to judge how well your firm is doing.
 If the average collection period, for example, is 45 days, but the firm's credit policy is to collect its receivables in 30 days, that's a problem.
-But if the average collection period is 45 days and the announced credit policy is net 10 days, that's significantly worse; your customers are very far from abiding by the credit agreement terms and this calls for a look at your firm's credit policy and instituting measures to change the situation, including tightening credit requirements or making the credit terms clearer to your customers.
+But if the average collection period is 45 days and the announced credit policy is net 10 days, that's significantly worse; your customers are very far from abiding by the credit agreement terms.
+This calls for a look at your firm's credit policy and instituting measures to change the situation, including tightening credit requirements or making the credit terms clearer to your customers.